mambax7/XoopsCore27/docs/README.txt

 XOOPS 2.7.0 FINAL RELEASE

 The XOOPS Development Team is pleased to announce the release of XOOPS 2.7.0.
-This version includes Smarty 4, fixes and enhancements, security updates, PHP 8.5 support, MySQL 9.0 compatibility, and Tailwind CSS support.
+This version includes Smarty 4, fixes and enhancements, security updates, PHP 8.5 support, MySQL 9.0 support, and Tailwind CSS support.

 Download XOOPS 2.7.0 from GitHub: https://github.com/XOOPS/XoopsCore27/releases